-Furthermore, SNI inspections are conducted only at designated laboratories located in Indonesia and laboratories in countries that have concluded bilateral mutual recognition agreements with Indonesia, but currently very few if any countries have concluded a mutual recognition agreement with Indonesia.
+Furthermore, with regard to laboratories conducting SNI inspections, currently very few if any countries have concluded a mutual recognition agreement with Indonesia.
 Therefore, virtually no SNI inspections can be conducted at overseas laboratories and such inspections need to be conducted at laboratories in Indonesia.
 This puts a great burden on companies.

 Since the WTO TBT Committee in March 2014, Japan, the EU and the United States have expressed their concerns.
-On October 11, 2018, the amended regulation was published and entered into force, and the new certification scheme was introduced, which incorporated a quality management system in the production process.
-However, regulations concerning inspection frequency for each shipment and overseas testing laboratories were not revised.
+On October 11, 2018, the amended regulation was published and entered into force, and in addition to the certification scheme based on the conventional sampling inspections, the new certification scheme was introduced (added) as an option, which incorporated a quality management system in the production process.
+However, no guidelines or the like showing details of the new scheme have been released and regulations have not been revised in the conventional scheme either, concerning inspection frequency for each shipment and overseas testing laboratories.
 Japan will continue to urge the Indonesian government to improve the system at the TBT Committee and bilateral consultations.